daothuphuong98/Game/README.md

 Sprites and background made by <a href="https://craftpix.net/" title="Craftpix">Craftpix</a>

-For the game development i have used PyCharm by JetBrains https://www.jetbrains.com/pycharm/download/
+For the game development I have used PyCharm by JetBrains https://www.jetbrains.com/pycharm/download/